jrisi256/obsidian/joe_shack_home/Setting Up My Steam Deck.md

 * You can use [[Rufus]], but it is [[Windows]] only.
 [Here is the download link](https://rufus.ie/en/).

 * For [[Ubuntu]], I used [[balenaEtcher]].
 [Click here to go to their homepage](https://etcher.balena.io/).
 It is very easy to run.
+	* **Note** I could not get the Steam Deck to properly use the flashed image on my USB drive when I used balenaEtcher.
+I am not sure why.

 * Once you have flashed the USB drive with the SteamOS image, plug it into your Steam deck.
 Click on Boot Manager, and then select the external drive.
+You will have to wait a few minutes, but then you should see your desktop.
+Click on the icon, "Reimage Steam Deck".
+You will then have to wait a few minutes again.
+By the end, you will have installed SteamOS onto your new hard drive.
 ## Format the SD Card

 ## First time set-up

+### Settings in Game Mode

+* Show Battery Percentage indicator.
+* Enable developer mode.
-* Settings
+* Schedule night mode.
+* Hide offline friends in custom categories.
+* Hide categorized friends in Online/Offline friends.
+* Open advanced settings for performance.
+* Set Performance Overlay Level to 1.
+* Show Performance Overlay in Steam.

+### Settings in Desktop Mode

 * Firefox
 ## Install Decky Loader and Plugins